Preview Exclusive New Tracks by Tosin Abasi, Misha Mansoor, Ben Weinman, Kim Thayil and Dweezil Zappa

 Guitar World magazine has launched its Ultimate Subscription Offer!

-Receive 12 (13, actually — let's not forget the holiday issue!) issues of Guitar World AND instantly download four exclusive tracks: "Optimist" by Tosin Abasi and Misha Mansoor, "Pessimist" by Tosin Abasi and Misha Mansoor, "Nanna Banana" by Ben Weinman and Kim Thayil and "Vices" by Ben Weinman and Dweezil Zappa.
+Receive 12 issues (13, actually) of Guitar World AND instantly download four exclusive tracks: "Optimist" by Tosin Abasi and Misha Mansoor, "Pessimist" by Tosin Abasi and Misha Mansoor, "Nanna Banana" by Ben Weinman and Kim Thayil and "Vices" by Ben Weinman and Dweezil Zappa.

 All this for only $14.95!